-If the deemed gain approach is adopted, immediately before a distribution of section 1248 stock by a domestic partnership to a non-U.S. partner, each partner would be deemed to recognize ordinary income equal to such partner’s reduction in net section 751(b) unrealized gain or loss, and the partnership would be deemed to distribute the stock to the non-U.S. partner.
-Because the non-U.S. distributee is not subject to section 1248, the section 755 election is irrelevant to it.
-An election to take any basis adjustment into account and any resulting required gain recognition by the non-U.S. distributee may be meaningless in terms of U.S. income tax liability to the non-U.S. distributee, but may benefit CFC partners, if for example, the resulting basis adjustment to retained partnership property were to reduce subpart F income.
+If the deemed gain approach is adopted, immediately before a distribution of section 1248 stock by a domestic partnership to a non-U.S. partner, each U.S. partner would be deemed to recognize ordinary income equal to such partner’s reduction in net section 751(b) unrealized gain or loss, and the partnership would be deemed to distribute the stock to the non-U.S. partner.
+Because the non-U.S. distributee is not subject to U.S. tax on gain from the stock (under section 1248 or otherwise), the section 755 election is irrelevant to it.
+An election to take any basis adjustment into account and any resulting required gain recognition by the non-U.S. distributee may be meaningless in terms of U.S. income tax liability to the non-U.S. distributee, but may benefit U.S. and CFC partners..

-If the hot asset sale approach is adopted, presumably the partnership would be deemed to distribute to each partner each partner’s share of the section 1248 stock, which each distributee partner sells back to the partnership for cash, and then the partners contribute the cash to the partnership.
-This deemed transaction may result in withholding obligations.
-Care may be needed to address the withholding tax aspects of such a transaction.
+If the hot asset sale approach is adopted, the partnership would be deemed to distribute to each non-distributee partner the portion of such partner’s share of the section 1248 stock corresponding to a section 751(b) inclusion in respect thereof, which each distributee partner would be deemed to sell back to the partnership for cash, and then deemed to contribute the cash to the partnership.

-If one or more of the non-distributee partners is not a U.S. person, a deemed gain approach, but not a hot asset sale approach may result in “ordinary income” with respect to the non-U.S. non-distributee.
-If the person selling the stock in the deemed gain approach is the partnership and the partnership is a US person, the deemed gain will result in the recognition of ordinary income by the partnership and its allocation to the partners who have section 751(b) amounts.
-If, pursuant to a hot asset sale approach, the section 1248 stock is deemed distributed to the non-distributee partners, because those partners are not U.S. persons, the stock does not constitute section 1248 stock in their hands.
-A disposition of such stock by the distributee partner would not give rise to a section 1248 amount.
-The hot asset sale approach could be considered impermissible because the foreign partner is not subject to section 1248.
-We do not think that the character of the income in the hands of the distributee foreign partner should matter.

 d.
 Distribution of Section 1248 Stock by a Foreign Partnership

-Stock owned by a foreign partnership, regardless of the citizenship of its partners, would seemingly not constitute section 1248 stock in the hands of the foreign partnership because section 1248 applies only if the stock is sold by a U.S. person and, thus, stock owned by a foreign partnership would seemingly not constitute section 751 property within the meaning of Proposed Regulation section 1.751-1(e).
-While a distribution of foreign corporation stock to a U.S. partner may increase the distributee partner’s or partners’ net section 751 unrealized gain or loss (since the stock may constitute section 1248 stock in the hands of the U.S. distributee partner), under this interpretation, an increase in the amount of net section 751 unrealized gain or loss would not give rise to a section 751(b) amount for a partner.
+In general, a partnership is treated as an entity for purposes of applying section 741 and 751.
+On that basis, stock owned by a foreign partnership, regardless of the residence, citizenship or place of incorporation of its partners, generally would not constitute section 1248 stock in the hands of the foreign partnership because section 1248 applies only if the stock is sold by a U.S. person and, thus, stock owned by a foreign partnership generally would not constitute section 751 property within the meaning of Proposed Regulation section 1.751-1(e).
+While a distribution of foreign corporation stock to a U.S. partner may increase the distributee partner’s net section 751 unrealized gain or loss (since the stock may constitute section 1248 stock in the hands of the U.S. distributee partner), under this view, an increase in the amount of net section 751 unrealized gain or loss would not give rise to a section 751(b) amount for a partner.